-Let us look at 6 ways of doing this while creating a great atmosphere where new hires feel that they are a part of something special.
+Let’s look at the six ways to create a great atmoys to sphere where new hires feel that they are a part of something special.

 Making good first impressions applies not only to blind dates and clients but with new hires as well.
 Putting together a welcome kit will ensure a new hire feels welcome and valued.
 The kit should contain:

 - List of restaurants, banks, and entertainment in the area

 - A schedule for Day 1

 - Name and contact details of the assigned mentor

 A continuously updated new employee orientation checklist should make this task easy for onboarding managers.

 A small celebration makes an employee feel welcome.
 The simple process of having the workspace ready with phone connections, PC/laptop, an email account, and a bag of snacks communicates a great deal – especially on the first day.
 Involving senior members in team-building activities and lunch with the team will increase the new hire’s comfort level.

 3. Mentor program

 A mentor or buddy can act as the go-to person for the new hire and guide them through filling out forms and understanding benefits and company policies.
 The role of the mentor should continue until the end of the new employee orientation program.
 Companies like Motorola give the mentors access to hiring data, which helps the mentor assist the new hire with the necessary tools and resources required to make him/her productive from the start.